SchedulingKit

 Our Verdict

 Both Google Calendar and Outlook are calendars, not scheduling tools.
 For professional booking pages, you need a dedicated solution like SchedulingKit that syncs with both.
+Ultimately, the best choice depends on your team size, budget, and which integrations you rely on daily.
+Testing each platform with a free trial before committing to an annual contract is the most reliable way to evaluate fit.

 Frequently Asked Questions